-The area of the district is principally residential, with a population estimated at 92,338.
-The percentage of students in the general population is therefore only 16.7 percent.
-Despite a slight increase in projected enrollment for the 2015-2016 school year, the number of students overall has been declining for several years.
-Additional enrollment losses are projected for the near future.
+The area of the district is principally residential, with a population estimated at 92,432.
+The percentage of students in the general population is therefore only 16.5 percent.
+The number of students overall has been stable or slightly declining for several years.
+Slight enrollment losses are projected for the near future.
 A static or declining student enrollment limits or reduces funding for educational programs and supporting services.